Skip to Content

 – Damage to Grass Caused by Mower’s Weight

-When the grass is wet, it is more prone to being crushed under the weight of the mower.
+When the grass is wet, it is more prone to being crushed under the mower’s weight.
 This can kill the grass, transforming your lush green lawn into a muddy mess.

 – Build-Up of Wet Clippings